New Hampshire

 In-person sports betting sites and locations

-The maximum amount of retail sportsbooks in the state is ten, and as we head into 2025, three are currently in operation.
+The maximum number of retail sportsbooks in the state is ten, and as of March 2026, three are currently operational.
 All of the locations are partnered with DraftKings and feature sports betting kiosks.

-Expanding the retail market is undoubtedly in the cards for New Hampshire, as 16 communities have already voted to approve opening a DraftKings Sportsbook location in their respective area.
+Expanding the retail market is undoubtedly in the cards for New Hampshire, as 16 communities have already voted to approve the opening of a DraftKings Sportsbook location in their respective areas.

 Retail Sportsbook